 Water supply sources for the Stinson Beach County Water District include three active wells and several catchment basins located within the watershed.
 The watershed is located on publicly owned State and Federal government lands.
-The watershed area produces a water supply estimated at 323 acre-feet, assuming normal rainfall conditions.
-Based on the SBCWD's water demands, these projections seem adequate, although the water supply can be constrained by drought and peak summertime water demand.
+The watershed area produces a water supply estimated at 323 acre-feet per year, assuming normal rainfall conditions.
+Based on the SBCWD's water demands, the sources of supply are adequate in years of average rainfall, but water supply can be severely constrained in drought conditions and require rationing.
+The District's 1.1 million gallon water storage capacity is adequate to serve peak summertime water demand.
+6

-&lt;sup>5 Marin Countywide Plan, Community Facilities Element Technical Report, February 2003
+5 Marin Countywide Plan, Community Facilities Element Technical Report, February 2003

-The possibility of extending fire services is improbable due to the location of the Stinson Beach area.
-There is sufficient water for fireflow purposes for current and future use.
-Cooperation with other agencies and reliance on mutual aid is what allows the fire district to work at the current levels.
-The future of maintaining volunteer program at current levels is questionable and will be studied further during a 10-year plan currently in the development stages.
+Extension of fire services to additional areas beyond the scope of current service arrangements is improbable due to the location of the SBFPD fire station.
+Cooperation with other agencies and reliance on mutual aid allows the District to serve at the current levels.
+Maintaining a volunteer program at current levels in the future may be problematic and will be studied in greater detail in the District's upcoming planning study.